 "She had long hair and bad skin.
 A quart of water twice a day would have cleared it right up, her skin, but I didn't suggest it because I liked it like that.
 Little half moons clustered underneath her cheekbones, like faint hoofmarks.
-There and on her

-I bought the stuff she told me to, but glad none of it forehead. ever worked.
+There and on her forehead.
+I bought the stuff she told me to, but glad none of it ever worked.
 Take my little hoof marks away?
 Leave me with no tracks at all?
 In this world the best thing, the only thing, is to find the trail and stick to it.
-I tracked my mother in Virgina and it led me right to her, just like tracking Dorcus led me to that blue water next to those white flowers.
-I had no defense.
+I tracked my mother in Virgina and it led me right to her, and I tracked dorcus from bourough to bourough.
+I didn't even have to work at it.
+Didn't even have to think.
 Something else takes over when the track begins to talk to you, give out its signs so strong you hardly have to look.
 If the track's not talking to you you might get up out of your chair to go buy two or three cigarettes, have the nickel in your pocket and just start walking, then running and end up somewhere in Staten Island, for crying out loud, Long Island, maybe, staring at goats.
 But if the trail speaks, no matter what's in the way, you can find yourself in a crowded room aiming a bullet at her heart, never mind it's the heart you can't live without.